-Prerequisites Duration College English 1 Semester Non-science prerequisites and electives will be waived for English Composition 1 Semester students who have a confirmed baccalaureate degree at Speech Communication 1 Semester the time of matriculation (does not include calculus).
-General Chemistry (w/ Lab) 2 Semesters [#] Elective 1 (one course must be completed from this Organic Chemistry (w/ Lab) 2 Semesters category): Economics, Anatomy, Statistics, Physics, or other Human Physiology 1 Semester Upper Science Division courses.
-Microbiology (Medical 1 Semester Microbiology is preferred) Elective 2 (one course must be completed from this Biochemistry/Molecular 1 Semester category): Public Speaking or Social Sciences courses Biology/Cell Biology General Biology 1 Semester Calculus 1 Semester Electives # 2 Semesters
+Prerequisites Duration College English 1 Semester Non-science prerequisites and electives will be waived for English Composition 1 Semester students who have a confirmed baccalaureate degree at the time of matriculation (does not include calculus).
+Speech Communication 1 Semester the time of matriculation (does not include calculus).
+General Chemistry (w/ Lab) 2 Semesters #Elective 1 (one course must be completed from this Organic Chemistry (w/ Lab) 2 Semesters category): Economics, Anatomy, Statistics, Physics, or other Human Physiology 1 Semester Upper Science Division courses.
+Microbiology (Medical 1 Semester #Elective 2 (one course must be completed from this Microbiology is preferred) · Biochemistry/Molecular 1 Semester category): Public Speaking or Social Sciences courses Biology/Cell Biology General Biology 1 Semester Calculus 1 Semester Electives # 2 Semesters

-- All advanced placement (AP) credit test scores that were previously accepted by the applicant's undergraduate institution are acceptable (time limit of 10 years). - Introductory level courses in the sciences are not accepted. - Physiology must be taken from the physiology, A&P, biology or zoology departments. - We do not accept substitutions or waive any of the prerequisite courses. - English as a Second Language (ESL) courses are not accepted for the English requirement.
+- All advanced placement (AP) credit test scores that were previously accepted by the applicant's undergraduate institution are acceptable (time limit of 10 years). - Introductory level courses in the sciences are not accepted. - Physiology must be taken from the physiology, anatomy and physiology, biology, or zoology departments. - We do not accept substitutions or waive any of the prerequisite courses. - English as a Second Language (ESL) courses are not accepted for the English requirement.
 English courses must be taken from the English department. - All prerequisite course work in progress must be completed no later than the spring semester or quarter immediately preceding matriculation. - Summer session courses taken immediately prior to matriculation at WesternU are not accepted. - Transfer of Credit, CLEP or Credit for Experiential learning is not recognized by the program.